frederic-perez/AmE-dictionary/data/dictionary.md

 __pyrheliometer__ _n_ :two::hammer:
 __pyroclastic__ _adj_ :three::hammer: _Pyroclastic cloud._ _Pyroclastic flow._
 __pyrrhic__ _adj_ :three::pencil2: (of a victory) won at too great a cost to have been worthwhile for the victor.
-__Q__ Character in James Bond films, a quiet genius who understands technology and creates the tools that help Bond do his work.
+__Q__ _n_ Character in James Bond films, a quiet genius who understands technology and creates the tools that help Bond do his work.
 __q-tip__
 __Q-tips__ _n_ :three::hammer:
 __Q.E.D.__